cgillesp/ukrgeo/readme.md

 TODO:

 - Moderation queue
-- Nicer map tooltips
+- Nicer location pop-ups
-- Fix vite optimization bug that causes the add pin icon not to show up
+- Fix Vite optimization bug that causes the pin not to show up when adding a new location

 ![Demo image](ukrgeo.png)